 Situated in the Irish Sea between the coastlines of England and Northern Ireland lies the small, self-governing Isle of Man.
 This attractive little haven is home to around 90 thousand inhabitants covering a modest 600 square miles.
 It is blessed with charming landscapes and picturesque unspoiled beaches which have drawn travelers from the UK and beyond for decades.
 Most visitors find a land of contrasts and character.
 Whether you’re looking for an adventurous high-adrenaline excursion or a relaxing holiday getaway, you’ll find an excellent choice of activities, tours and entertainment to suit your needs on the Isle of Man.

 Sightseeing on the Isle of Man can be a voyage of discovery that presents a great opportunity to explore ancient Celtic history and Viking burial grounds, as well as a number of heritage sites which reveal the island’s story.
-These legends give rise to fascinating stories of giants, fairies and other mystical creatures that are rumoured to dwell throughout the land, causing mischief and good fortune in equal measure.
+These legends give rise to fascinating stories of giants, fairies and other mystical creatures that are rumored to dwell throughout the land, causing mischief and good fortune in equal measure.

 The Isle of Man is one of the best places in the British Isles for cycling and mountain biking with numerous trails for riders of all abilities.
 It’s also renowned for its wide range of mountainous trails, long distance footpaths and a coastal path which weaves its way around the extensive coastline.
 Travel off the beaten path and take a ride along a secluded beach on horseback, or a trek deep into the beautiful and serene countryside.